H.265/HEVC Video Steganalysis Based on CU Block Structure Gradients and IPM Mapping: The Proposed Steganalysis Model

-The input to GradIPMFormer is the joint feature tensor $\mathbf{F}$ constructed in the previous section.
-Semantically, this input simultaneously contains CU structural-perturbation intensity information and prediction-mode distribution information, providing complementary structural cues for subsequent network modeling.
-Considering that CU structural perturbations exhibit strong locality in the spatial domain, GradIPMFormer first employs a lightweight 2D convolutional embedding module to perform local feature embedding on the input features.
-This module consists of two $3 \times 3$ convolutional layers, where the second layer performs downsampling with a stride of 2 to progressively reduce spatial resolution and enlarge the receptive field.
-For the input feature $\mathbf{F}$, the convolutional embedding process can be expressed as:
+Given that CU structural perturbations exhibit strong spatial locality, GradIPMFormer first employs a lightweight convolutional module to extract local features from the joint input tensor $\mathbf{F}$.
+This module consists of two $3 \times 3$ convolutional layers, where the second layer adopts a stride of 2 to downsample the feature map and enlarge the receptive field.
+The process is formulated as:

-where $\mathrm{Conv}^{s=2}_{3\times 3}$ denotes a 2D convolution with stride 2, $\mathrm{BN}(\cdot)$ denotes the batch normalization operation, and $\sigma(\cdot)$ is the ReLU activation function.
-Through this module, the network can initially capture local perturbation patterns near CU structural boundaries, providing a foundation for subsequent patch-level modeling.
+where $\mathrm{Conv}^{s=1}_{3\times 3}$ and $\mathrm{Conv}^{s=2}_{3\times 3}$ denote the 2D convolution with stride 1 and stride 2, respectively. $\mathrm{BN}(\cdot)$ denotes batch normalization, $\sigma(\cdot)$ is the ReLU activation function.
+In this module, the first convolution maps the 36-channel fused input to 32 channels, and the second convolution maps the feature dimension from 32 to 64 while reducing the spatial resolution by a factor of 2.
+This module enables the network to capture fine-grained local structural perturbations, providing representations for subsequent modeling.